xiaoylu/leetcode_category/language/Go/Readme.md

 * struct only holds the state, not the behavior
 * method changes the state of struct types
 Access level
+* capitalized fields, methods and functions are public
-* capitalized fields, methods and functions are public; package private otherwise
+* lower case fields, methods and functions are package private
-*
+* Factory pattern
+  * declare lower case struct type
+  * and use a capitalized function `New` which return an object of this struct type

 Type
 ---